zacwentzell/BIA660D_Group_3_Project/Sibo_files/README.md

-## This is the Sibo's file for BIA660 Project.
+## This is the Sibo's file directory for BIA660 Project.